-The accompanying consolidated financial statements schedule as at and for the year ended December 31, 2015 is presented as supplementary information only and is not a required part of the basic consolidated financial statements.
-The information in this schedule has been subject to audit procedures only to the extent necessary to express an opinion on the consolidated financial statements of the Toronto Transit Commission.
+The accompanying consolidated financial statements schedule as at and for the year ended December 31, 2016 is presented as supplementary information only and is not a required part of the basic consolidated financial statements.
+The information in this schedule has been subject to audit procedures only to the extent necessary to express an opinion on the consolidated financial statements of the Toronto a.
+Unadjusted items